MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 These values are defined as a flag-based enumeration.
 You can combine multiple values together to set multiple flags using this parameter.
 The values can be passed to the **SslProtocol** parameter as an array of values or as a comma-separated string of those values.
-The cmdlet will combine the values using a binary-OR operation.
+The cmdlet combines the values using a binary-OR operation.
 Passing values as an array is the simplest option and also allows you to use tab-completion on the values.
 You may not be able to define multiple options on all platforms.

 > [!NOTE]
 > On non-Windows platforms it may not be possible to supply `Tls` or `Tls12` as an option.
 Support
-> for `Tls13` is not available on all operating systems and will need to be verified on a per
+> for `Tls13` isn't available on all operating systems and will need to be verified on a per
 > operating system basis.

 This feature was added in PowerShell 6.0.0 and support for `Tls13` was added in PowerShell 7.1.